 Further clashes in Rakhine State, Myanmar, in August 2017 and the resulting crackdown have led to at least 370,000 people fleeing across the border with Bangladesh, with thousands heading to the camps in Cox’s Bazar, where the already dire conditions are at breaking point.

-MOAS actually is present in Cox Bazar with a team of 10 medical doctors, 3 nurses and several logistic engeneers providing most needed medical assistance and delivering monthly 40 tons of food and non food items.
-MOAS is building a medical station with 10 clinic beds close the the refugee camps.
+MOAS has set up very fast two (of eight planned) aid stations located very close to regfugee camps in Cox Bazar.
+Each aid station treats about 300 patients per day with a team of medical doctors, nurses and cultural interpreters providing most needed medical assistance and delivering monthly 40 tons of food and non food items.

 In order to continue our work, we need your support.
 We need medical products, food - such as rice, lentls and oil, potable water and sanitary products.
 And of course we need loads of fuel for the Phoenix to transport aid products as for power generators for the aid station.